Our Services

 Helpful Resources

-There are several factors to consider.
-Waking up with a sore jaw, dull headache, or sensitive teeth is often due to bruxism linked to stress, sleep problems such as snoring or sleep apnea, certain medications, and stimulants, and ongoing grinding can damage teeth and the TMJ.
+Waking up with a sore jaw, dull headache, or sensitive teeth is most often caused by bruxism (nighttime teeth grinding).
+Common triggers include stress, sleep disorders like snoring or sleep apnea, certain medications, and stimulants such as caffeine or alcohol.
+Left unaddressed, ongoing grinding can damage tooth enamel and strain the temporomandibular joint (TMJ).

 Bruxism is common.
 Studies suggest that up to 8–15% of adults experience sleep bruxism, and even more people clench during stressful moments while awake.
 While occasional grinding may not cause serious harm, ongoing bruxism can damage teeth, strain your jaw, and affect your quality of life.